blikoor/godot-match-3/README.md

 - Get in touch and communicate!
 Let us know what you are working on or report bugs using the issues tab.
 Join our [Discord server](https://discord.gg/3MFE6UN) to discuss the project live or to get in touch with the community
 - Be respectful to everyone around.
 Please check out the this Code of Conduct from [Contributor Covenant](https://www.contributor-covenant.org/version/1/4/code-of-conduct/).
 - For code, we follow the [GDScript styleguide](http://docs.godotengine.org/en/latest/getting_started/scripting/gdscript/gdscript_styleguide.html).
 We try to write clean and self-documenting GDScript as it helps us build upon each other's work.
 We use static typing to write more robust code and get full autocompletion in Godot.
 - The maintainers may refactor or tweak your code to make it fit the project's style, and for educational purposes.
-But we'll give you the opportunity to refine the style by yourself 😄
+But we'll give you the opportunity to refine the style by yourself. 😄

 #### License
 This project is licensed under the terms of the MIT license.